auth0/go-jwt-middleware/README.md

 })
 ```

+The resolver's `context.Context` does not automatically include HTTP request information.
+If your resolver needs request-derived values (such as the host or tenant ID), an upstream middleware must explicitly set them in the context before the JWT middleware runs.
+Without that, the context will only contain the unverified `iss` claim via `validator.IssuerFromContext`.

-For per-request filtering (e.g., tenant-scoped resolution), use trusted context values set by upstream middleware before the JWT middleware runs:
+For per-request filtering (e.g., tenant-scoped resolution), use trusted context values set by upstream middleware:

 ```go
 validator.WithIssuersResolver(func(ctx context.Context) ([]string, error) {